American Folk Dance of Missouri

 By Judy Mangin - Originally published in the Old-Time Herald

-National Folk Dance Effort Moves Forward: We're On Our Way Now, So Let's Make a Lot of Noise!: United Square Dancers of America National Folk Dance Committee.
+National Folk Dance Effort On Hold: United Square Dancers of America National Folk Dance Committee.

 The Square Dance Legislation Collection: American Folklife Center 1984/024, Compiled by Michelle Forner, Library of Congress, Washington DC, December 1994